 HSL sliders in Adobe Lightroom help bring out the best in your photographic work.
 The first step is knowing what they are, what they do and where you can find them.

 Like much post-production editing, Lightroom has it all.
-Read on to find out how to use it to increase or reduce the Hue, Saturation, and Luminance across your images.
+Read on to find out how to increase or reduce the Hue, Saturation, and Luminance across your images.

 What Is Lightroom?

 Lightroom is a great way to work through the images from your latest shoot.
 It is an editing program from Adobe.
-It not only lets you edit and adjust a whole range of settings.
-But it also lets you organize and tag your work, speeding up your workflow.
+It not only lets you edit and adjust a whole range of settings, but you can also organise and tag your work.
+This can speed up your workflow.

 What Are HSL Sliders?

 HSL sliders are features of Adobe Lightroom that allow you to change the Hue, Saturation, and Luminance of your work.
 All three work on getting the most out of your photography, specifically looking at color.

 These adjustment layers are easy to use and can help make the difference between good and great.
 But, you need a good, well-composed image to start with.

 Color plays an integral part in photography.
 It isn’t always an easy element to maintain and control.
 Firstly, ensure that you capture in Raw.
 This allows you the most amount of play when it comes to your editing stage.